Opinions

 The pilot

 One of Unheard Voices first stories described a resident who watched a Neptune officer search through a neighbor’s garbage.
-The scene echoed his own experience 15 years earlier in the 90s, when police searched his trash after he and his family moved into their home.
+The scene echoed his own experience 15 years earlier in the 90s, when police searched his trash after he and his family moved into their newly purchased home.
 He was a computer scientist.
 His wife was an accountant.
-They had moved into the suburban upper middle-class neighborhood to celebrate their success, yet they say they faced surveillance instead.
+They had moved into the suburban mid to upper middle-class neighborhood to celebrate their success, yet they say they faced surveillance instead.

 It first began when the husband said he could feel someone looking at him while he was in the garage.
 The husband slowly turned around and said he spotted the police looking at him.
 The Neptune officer was staking out in the parking lot of a vacant house across the street.